threader/PC-Tuning/docs/post-install.md

 ## Install [OpenShell](https://github.com/Open-Shell/Open-Shell-Menu) (Windows 8+)

-This step is required as we removed the spyware stock start menu
+This step is required as we removed the spyware stock start menu.

 - Run ``OpenShellSetup.exe`` in ``C:\prerequisites\open-shell``